Westid/Machine-Learning/README.md

 # Machine-Learning
-This repository contains some ML projects
+This repository contains some ML projects some vim commands